fabmob/e-mission-docs/docs/install/multi_layer_stack.md

 $ sudo chown -R ubuntu:ubuntu /code
 $ sudo chown -R ubuntu:ubuntu /log
 ```
-- Clone the `e-mission-server` repo (https://github.com/e-mission/e-mission-server) to `/code` and set it up using miniconda (https://github.com/e-mission/e-mission-server#python-distribution)
+- Clone the `e-mission-server` repo ([https://github.com/e-mission/e-mission-server](https://github.com/e-mission/e-mission-server)) to `/code` and set it up using miniconda ([https://github.com/e-mission/e-mission-server#python-distribution](https://github.com/e-mission/e-mission-server#python-distribution))
-- Configure the port, auth, and other integrations (https://github.com/e-mission/e-mission-server/wiki/Deploying-your-own-server-to-production#configure-the-server)
+- Configure the port, auth, and other integrations [Deploying your own server to production - Configure the server](deploying_your_own_server_to_production.md##configure-the-server)
 - Get the javascript packages
 - Set the database (`db.conf.json`) to the IP address of the database server
-- Start the webserver, preferably with a watchdog (https://github.com/e-mission/e-mission-server/wiki/Deploying-your-own-server-to-production#the-webserver)
+- Start the webserver, preferably with a watchdog [Deploying your own server to production - The webserver](deploying_your_own_server_to_production.md#the-webserver)

 Things to watch for:
-1. You have to install bower (https://stackoverflow.com/questions/21491996/installing-bower-on-ubuntu)
+1. You have to install bower ([https://stackoverflow.com/questions/21491996/installing-bower-on-ubuntu](https://stackoverflow.com/questions/21491996/installing-bower-on-ubuntu))
 2. The webapp has outbound requests to 9418 enabled by default to support retrieving bower packages over `git://`.
-You can also use rewrites instead (https://stackoverflow.com/questions/1722807/how-to-convert-git-urls-to-http-urls) and disable that rule for greater control.
+You can also use rewrites instead ([https://stackoverflow.com/questions/1722807/how-to-convert-git-urls-to-http-urls](https://stackoverflow.com/questions/1722807/how-to-convert-git-urls-to-http-urls)) and disable that rule for greater control.
 1. If you are running over SSL (please do!), change the inbound rules on the webapp security group from HTTP -> HTTPS.
-4. Although the EBS volumes are added to the instance as `/dev/sdf` and `/dev/sdg`, they are visible on the host as `/dev/nvme*n1` (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nvme-ebs-volumes.html)
+4. Although the EBS volumes are added to the instance as `/dev/sdf` and `/dev/sdg`, they are visible on the host as `/dev/nvme*n1` ([http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nvme-ebs-volumes.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nvme-ebs-volumes.html))
 5. If you consistently get a message `sudo: unable to resolve host ip-192-168-0-80` while running the sudo commands, you can add a mapping to `/etc/hosts`
    ```
    192.168.0.80 ip-192-168-0-80